BobrovAndrey/Bitrix24Sender/README.md

 ``

 ## "post" method
-Post method are [asynchronous function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), that will return promise to you and send up your payload.
-discordWebhookUrl can be set as [environment variable](https://en.wikipedia.org/wiki/Environment_variable)
+Post method are [asynchronous function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), that will return promise to you and send up your payload to specified webhook URL. discordWebhookUrl can be set as [environment variable](https://en.wikipedia.org/wiki/Environment_variable)

 "discordWebhookUrl" param must contain a [webhook URL from Discord](https://discordapp.com/developers/docs/resources/webhook)